Surround yourself with knowledge. Surround yourself with UW-La Crosse.

 Many resources, such as the library catalog, library guides, and other web pages are accessible to anyone, from anywhere, without having to log in.
 However, most information databases require users to log in with their UW-L credentials.
 Find specifics at the off-campus access and troubleshooting pages.

-Flip UltraHD video cameras, iPads, laptops, Kill-A-Watt electricity meters, an Xbox 360 gaming system and games, and other items are available for checkout at the Murphy Library Reserves Desk.
+Flip UltraHD video cameras, iPads, laptops, Kill-A-Watt electricity meters, an Xbox 360 gaming system and games, headphones, a large-print keyboard, a combination keyboard, a trackball with scroll ring, and other items are available for checkout at the Murphy Library Reserves Desk.

 Please see our table for loan policies for individual technologies.